turingschool/backend-curriculum-site/module1/lessons/enumerables_i.md

 Open up a ruby file, and write a method that does the same thing as the code above, but using `#map`.
 Wait to record this in your notes until we go over it with the group.

 **Turn & Talk**
-Share your code with the partners next to you.
+Share your code with a small group.
 Talk them through it and be specific.
 What is similar/different?
 Are there any changes/additions you want to make to your own code?

 ### `find` / `detect`